Are You Speaking a Foreign Language?

 For example, when I was growing up in Colorado, a carbonated beverage was called ‘pop’ and a soda was a fountain concoction with ice cream, flavored syrup and carbonated (soda) water.

 When I moved to Missouri, ‘pop’ became ‘soda’.
-I say it all the time , and nowadays I would never think of asking for a pop.
-If I move south, it’s my understanding that I will have to learn to refer to all carbonated beverages ‘coke’.
+I say it all the time, and nowadays I would never think of asking for a pop.
+If I move south, it’s my understanding that I will have to learn to refer to all carbonated beverages as ‘coke’.

 We all use language that is familiar to us, but it might be foreign to those who are hearing us.
-Listeners might not ask for a translation because they afraid of appearing ignorant, in which cast most of your message has been lost.
+Listeners might not ask for a translation because they are afraid of appearing ignorant, in which case most of your message has been lost.

-As a teacher – both of music and of how to make money – I struggle with this.
+As a teacher of those who want to want to start working from home, I struggle with this.
 I constantly need to remind to make myself to bring my communications to the level of my listener.
 This isn’t because they are too stupid to understand.
 It just means that they need to be educated in the vocabulary, just as you would if you stepped into someone else’s area of expertise.